 The Industrial Revolution and subsequent technological advancements radically transformed conversation.
 The telegraph, telephone, and radio shrunk distances, making real-time communication across vast spaces a reality.
 The 20th century introduced television and the internet, further revolutionizing how we converse and connect.

-In today’s Information Age, digital technology dominates the landscape of conversation.
+In today’s Information Age, digital technology dominates our conversations.
 Social media platforms, instant messaging, and video conferencing have created a global village, enabling instant and diverse dialogues.
 However, this ease of communication also brings challenges, such as the spread of misinformation and reduced face-to-face interactions.

 In today’s world, Conversational Leadership reminds us how important it is to have intentional, meaningful conversations.
 It shows how powerful conversations can be in shaping culture, inspiring learning, and driving change.
 With so many quick, shallow exchanges around us, genuine and thoughtful dialogue matters more than ever.